aws-samples/aws-cdk-lambda-container/README.md

 ```
 (Enter “y” in response to: Are you sure you want to delete (y/n)?).

-To clean up the Movies DynamoDB table created manually, run the following commands:
+To clean up the Movies DynamoDB table created manually, run the following command:
 ```bash
 aws dynamodb --region us-east-1  delete-table --table-name  Movies
 ```